eugene09s/TexasHoldem/README.md

 ## Poker game
-This is a Java web project.
-The topic is the ...
-## How it's works:
-The first thing the guest sees is the home page that shows the rules of the poker game.
+The first thing the guest sees is the home page with the poker rules.
 Also, the guest can log in or register.
 Further, the guest, having passed the authorization, becomes a user.
-Each user has his own profile.
-The profile can be edited: name, bio, phone number and photo.
-Also, the user can change his password.
+Each user has their own profile, which can be edited: name, biography, phone number and photo.
+Also, the user can change his password using the old password.
+The administrator role allows you to ban / unblock users and add money to users' balances.
+All users can go to the game page (lobby), select a table, sit at the table and start the game if there are at least two players at the table.
+After the end of the game, the statistics will be recorded and the user will be able to see it.
 ## Project features:
 * User friendly URL
 * Localization: en_EN, ru_RU